pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 ### Precis

 Systems that evolve over time have excited me ever so often, and my attempts to grasp their complexity (for certifications or otherwise) have resulted in limited avail.
 I have got an opportunity lately, to make a definitive attempt in my spare time.
-This article, however elaborate, is not backed by any practical insights or data and any comical aspects may be simplifications without concern for accuracy.
+This article, however elaborate, is not backed by any practical insights or data, and any comical aspects may be simplifications without concern for accuracy.

 ## Functional Programming